Vijayadhi/student-mentor-assigning/readme.md

 This API manages mentors and students, allowing you to create, update, and delete records for mentors and students, assign students to mentors, and more.

+### You can even test our api online ###
+- install Postman
+- install the collection from the repository
+- open postman and import the collection.
+- now you can able to be test our api without installing the repository

 ### Table of Contents